3.9K 2.7K 576 4.9K

-If you have been thinking about starting a journal, you’ve landed in the right place!
-Many people believe journaling takes a specific set of skills.
+If you have been thinking about starting a journal, this article will provide you with all the deets about it!
+Many people believe journaling takes a specific set of skills to participate.
 The truth is, despite what some people think, becoming a journal keeper is extremely simple.
-Some would argue that journaling is a fun and relaxing activity.
+Most would even argue that journaling is a fun and relaxing activity.

-Journaling is not just an activity that teen girls (from the 90’s) engage in.
-Gone are the days when tweens use diaries to capture feelings about their crushes and their juicy secrets.
+Journaling is not just an activity that teen girls (from the 90’s) engage in anymore.
+Gone are the days when only teens and tweens use diaries to capture their feelings about crushes and juicy secrets.

-Now, the practice of journaling is popular among entrepreneurs, inventors, fitness fanatics, and other professionals.
-Journaling is what you do when you want to grow more efficient, more effective, more successful.
+Now, the practice of journaling is wildly popular among entrepreneurs, inventors, fitness fanatics, and other professionals and creatives.
+Journaling is what you do when you want to grow more efficient, more effective, more intentional, successful.

 Here’s the catch…

-There are so many types of journaling styles that it can be a task figuring which style to adopt.
+There are so many types of journals and styles that it can be a task figuring which type of journal to start or which style to adopt.
 You could try different styles to see which fits your personality and needs most.
-That could be fun too.
-Keep reading to learn how to start journaling.
+That could be fun.
+To learn how to start journaling, keep reading.

 How to Start A Journal